pauliacomi/pyGAPS/docs/manual/units.rst

 Low-level convert
 -----------------

 The way units are converted under the hood is through the use of dictionaries to store conversion factors between the different unit types.
-The user can use the functions directly by importing the :mod:`pygaps.utilities.unit_converter` module.
+The user can use the functions directly by importing the :mod:`pygaps.utilities.converter_mode` and :mod:`pygaps.utilities.converter_unit` module.

 An example pressure conversion:

 ::

-    from pygaps.utilities.unit_converter import c_pressure
+    from pygaps.utilities.converter_mode import c_pressure

     c_pressure(1,
                mode_from='absolute', unit_from='bar',